Remove HACKED ransomware / virus (Sep 2017 update) - Easy Removal Guide

 What is HACKED ransomware virus?

 HACKED virus originates from Jigsaw ransomware family.
 In December 2016, it came as a screenlocker and appending file extensions.
 As you may already know, it is not the first time Jigsaw developers are trying their luck with new ransomware versions.
-CryptoHitman virus, Payransom virus and Payms virus are just a few variants of the virus that the malware analysts have discovered.
+CryptoHitman virus, Payransom virus, and Payms virus are just a few variants of the virus that the malware analysts have discovered.

 Recently, malware researchers have identified its latest version which adds .hacked file extension to the affected data.
 Interestingly, the malware also presents several ransom notes in different languages: Italian[1], English, Spanish, and Turkish.

 The ransom note differs depending on the language, e.g. @readme_English.txt[2].
 Unfortunately, the developers managed to wrap the malware in a disguise of Windows update.
 If you suspect the presence of this malware, make a rush to remove HACKED ransomware.
-ReimageIntego or Malwarebytes will save your time in dealing with the infection.

 How the original version works